Questions to ask your app development company:

 Make sure you’re not ONLY communicating with Project Managers!

-For a more collaborative and immersive approach to project management, you and your developers should be communicating regularly throughout each individual stage in the process.
+For a more collaborative approach to project management, you and your developers should be communicating regularly throughout each individual stage in the process.

-This could be providing design feedback, putting ideas forward or answering vital questions about your organisation.
+This could be providing design feedback, putting ideas forward, contributing to the digital strategy or answering vital questions about your organisation.
 Make sure that your project is implemented by a few key people including:

 A technical lead: Providing a technical understanding of what is and isn’t possible, as well as the difficulty, time and cost of developing more technical requirements.